OmerInn/cyclistic_case_study/README.md

 📄 `stakeholders.md` – Identifies who will benefit from the analysis
 📄 `guiding_questions.md` – Lists the key questions that shape the analytical approach

+### 📦 Prepare
+> Describes the source, structure, and integrity of the dataset used.

+📄 `data_overview.md` – Explains where the data came from and how it’s structured
+📄 `integrity_check.md` – Validates data quality, privacy, and ROCCC compliance
+📁 `raw_data/` – Contains downloaded original CSV files

 ## 🧰 **Tools Used**

 - **Google Sheets** – Initial data cleaning and calculations